Marketers have a love-hate relationship with QR Codes—everybody knows that.

 What they don’t know is WHY this is so.
 Ease of QR Code generation has allowed marketers to exploit the technology (and even blame it) for bad campaigns.

 In my posts, I usually talk about how to use QR Codes more effectively to increase the conversion rate of your campaigns.
-But this one is right opposite – what not to do with QR Codes!
+But this one is right opposite – what not to do with them!

 Get ready to be fascinated by the awesomeness of some clueless marketers: